Shared Memory Packet Interfaces (memif)¶

 interface.
 A memif also requires a

-most TNSR applications, it will be the master and the other endpoint will be a
+most TNSR applications, it will be the server and the other endpoint will be a

 Creating a memif Socket¶